intel-iot-devkit/how-to-code-samples/README.md

 If the water pump is supposed to be on, but the water flow sensor does not detect that the pumping is talking place as expected, then it sends an SMS to a specified number through Twilio so the watering system can be repaired.

-Optionally, it can also log watering system events using the "Intel IoT Example Datastore" running on your own Microsoft Azure account.
+Optionally, it can also log watering system events using the "IntelÂ® IoT Example Datastore" running on your own Microsoft* Azure* or IBM* Bluemix* account.

 ## Hardware requirements